turingschool/front-end-curriculum/lessons/module-2/es5-vs-es6.md

 ### Block Scope

-We're familiar with global and function scope. <S></S>cope is literally the scope in which a variable or value can be accessed.
+We're familiar with global and function scope.
+Scope is literally the area of code in which a variable or value can be accessed.

 We already know that variables declared (using the keyword `var`) inside of a function will remain scoped to that function.
 In other words, it won't be accessible outside of the function.